Fall 2014 Production Auditions

 10 am – 5 pm

-Sign up sheets will be posted 2 weeks prior to auditions on the callboard outside the Drama main office, 2nd floor.
+Sign up sheets are posted on the callboard outside the Drama main office, 2nd floor.

-Scripts are available for perusal on the Collab Site “Audition Info”.
-You may audition for any combination of the three shows.
-It is recommended that you read the plays (or the synopsis, in the case of The Forgetting River) and choose audition material that has the feel of the show(s) and character(s) you are interested in.
-Anyone can join the “Audition Info” site on Collab by clicking on Membership>Joinable Sites, and then searching “audition info.”
+Scripts are available for perusal on the U.Va.
+Collab Site “Audition Info”.
+You may audition for either or both shows.
+It is highly recommended that you read the play(s) and choose audition material that has the feel of the show(s) and character(s) you are interested in.

 Audition and Casting Policy and Procedures